-Principal and interest payments on the Notes will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
-DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the Borough or agent, on the payable date in accordance with their respective holdings shown on DTC's records.
-Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC nor its nominee, agent, or the Borough, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Payment of principal and interest to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the Borough or agent, disbursement of such payments to Direct Participants is the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of Direct and Indirect Participants.
+Redemption proceeds and distributions on the Bonds, if any, will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
+DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the Borough, or its hereafter designated paying agent, if any, on the payable date in accordance with their respective holdings shown on DTC's records.
+Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the Borough, or its hereafter designated paying agent, if any, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Payment of redemption proceeds and distributions to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the Borough, or its hereafter designated paying agent, if any, disbursement of such payments to Direct Participants will be the responsibility of DTC and disbursement of such payments to the Beneficial Owners will be the responsibility of DTC and Indirect Participants.

-DTC may discontinue providing its services as depository with respect to the Notes at any time by giving reasonable notice to the Borough or the agent.
-Under such circumstances, in the event that a successor depository is not obtained, Note certificates are required to be printed and delivered.
+DTC may discontinue providing its services as depository with respect to the Bonds at any time by giving reasonable notice to the Borough.
+Under such circumstances, in the event that a successor depository is not obtained, Bond certificates are required to be printed and delivered.

-The Borough may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, Note certificates will be printed and delivered.
+The Borough may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
+In that event, Bond certificates will be printed and delivered to DTC.

-The information in this section concerning DTC and DTC's book-entry system has been obtained from sources that the Borough believes to be reliable, but the Borough takes no responsibility for the accuracy thereof.
+The information in this section concerning DTC and DTC's book-entry system has been obtained from sources that the Borough believes to be reliable, but neither the Borough nor the Underwriters (as hereinafter defined) take any responsibility for the accuracy thereof.